Particular/Workshop/faq.md

 ### Nuget packages restore

-Exercises are composed by 9 different Visual Studio solutions, all the solutions stored on GitHub relies on the `Nuget package restore` to be run at the first build.
+The exercises are composed of 9 different Visual Studio solutions.
+All the solutions stored on GitHub rely upon `Nuget package restore` to be run at the first build.
 Please verify with the workshop organizers if internet access is available at the venue.
 It is required to run the Nuget restore, otherwise be sure to run the `Nuget package restore` for each solution before attending the workshop.

 ## Regular questions

 #### How can I empty the orders list or database?

-Solution uses Entity Framework migrations with a seed to insert two orders, so there will always be orders.
+The solution uses Entity Framework migrations with a seed to insert two orders, so there will always be orders.
 But if you want to start clean you can always remove the SqlLite datastore file from disk.

 **Solution** : Delete the file `c:\temp\divergent.sales.sqlite`